 People WANT to help share your content!
 Just don’t make it difficult for them to do!

-Whether you use a pin in your blog post or whether you are adding pins directly in Pinterest, a description is so important.
+Whether you use a pin in your blog post or whether you are adding pins directly in Pinterest ( I suggest pinning from your site because Pinterest prefers it), a description is so important.

 Place a brief keyword rich description in there along with some hashtags and you are good to go!
 Tasty Pins is a great way to do this!
 It will help you enter a description for Pinterest without using the Alt Text field, which is not meant to be for descriptions!